phantomtalent/Image-Gallery-View/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.

 ## Using Angular Image Slider with Lightbox Library
-Note: If you want to integrate this library to existed project, please install `npm install ng-image-slider --save`
+Note: If you want to integrate this library to existed project, please install <br />
+`npm install ng-image-slider --save`

 ## Installation